restatedev/documentation/docs/services/registration.md

 Forcing an endpoint registration is a feature designed to simplify local Restate service development, and should never be used in a production Restate deployment, as it potentially breaks all the in-flight invocations to that endpoint.
 :::

-For more details on the API, refer to the [Meta operational API docs](./meta-rest-api.mdx#tag/service_endpoint/operation/create_service_endpoint).
+For more details on the API, refer to the [admin API docs](/references/admin-api#tag/service_endpoint/operation/create_service_endpoint).